telerik/ajax-docs/controls/tabstrip/accessibility-and-internationalization/keyboard-support.md

 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
 Keyboard support is comprised of access keys, keyboard navigation, and keyboard shortcuts.
 RadTabStrip seamlessly switches between mouse and keyboard navigation, just like in desktop applications.

-Setting the control's **KeyboardNaviagationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus to a particular tab and enables keyboard navigation.
+Setting the control's **KeyboardNavigationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus to a particular tab and enables keyboard navigation.
 When there are multiple tabstrips on a given page, each of them may have a different activation combination.

-## KeyboardNaviagationSettings
+## Keyboard Navigation Settings

 The **KeyboardNavigationSettings** exposes two properties to configure the keyboard combination that sets focus to the control: